 Why is it prescribed?

-- Ventolin® Diskus® is meant for inhalation by mouth only.
+- The Serevent® Diskus® is intended for inhalation only.

-- Your doctor or pharmacist should have instructed you on the proper use and care of your Ventolin® diskus.
+- Your doctor or pharmacist should have instructed you on the proper use and care of your Serevent® Diskus®.
 It is advisable to have your technique reassessed by the pharmacist for the first 2 or 3 refills of your prescription.

-- It is very important to keep your diskus dry and closed when not in use, and never breathe into your Diskus.
-Do not store Ventolin® at temperatures above 30C.
-Keep in a dry place.
+- It is very important to keep your diskus dry and closed when not in use, and never breathe into your diskus.
+Do not store Serevent® at temperatures above 30°C.